Askar Askarov: Ultimate Fighting Championship

 Askarov made his UFC debut against Brandon Moreno on the main card of UFC Fight Night: Rodríguez vs. Stephens.
 Though Moreno was competing in front of his home fans in Mexico, they fought to a split draw after three rounds.
+12 out of 13 media outlets scored the bout for Moreno.

-For his second fight in the Octagon, Askarov was booked to face former UFC flyweight title challenger Tim Elliott at on January 18, 2020 at UFC 246.
+For his second fight in the Octagon, Askarov was booked to face former UFC flyweight title challenger Tim Elliott at on January 18, 2020, at UFC 246.
 Askarov won the bout via unanimous decision.

 In his third fight for the promotion, Askarov faced Alexandre Pantoja at UFC Fight Night 172 on July 19, 2020.
 He won the fight via unanimous decision.

-Askarov faced Joseph Benavidez on March 6, 2021 at UFC 259.
+Askarov faced Joseph Benavidez on March 6, 2021, at UFC 259.
 At the weigh-ins, Askar weighed in at 127 pounds, one pound over the flyweight non-title fight limit.
 His bout proceeded at a catchweight and he was fined 20 percent of his individual purse, which went to Benavidez.
 Askarov won the fight via unanimous decision.

-Askarov was scheduled to face Alex Perez on July 31, 2021 on UFC on ESPN 28.
+Askarov was scheduled to face Alex Perez on July 31, 2021, on UFC on ESPN 28.
 However, Askarov pulled out of the fight in early July citing injury.
-In turn, Perez was removed from the card entirely and rescheduled to face Matt Schnell four weeks later on August 28, 2021 at UFC Fight Night 192.
+In turn, Perez was removed from the card entirely and rescheduled to face Matt Schnell four weeks later on August 28, 2021, at UFC Fight Night 192.

-Askarov faced Kai Kara-France on March 26, 2022 at UFC on ESPN 33.
+Askarov faced Kai Kara-France on March 26, 2022, at UFC on ESPN 33.
 He lost the first bout of his professional career via unanimous decision.

-The bout between Askarov and Perez was rescheduled and they are expected to meet on July 16, 2022 at UFC on ABC 3.
+The bout between Askarov and Perez was rescheduled and they were expected to meet on July 16, 2022, at UFC on ABC 3.
 Askarov pulled out once again in early June due to undisclosed reasons and Perez was rescheduled against Alexandre Pantoja at UFC 277.

-Askarov was scheduled to face Brandon Royval on October 15, 2022 at UFC Fight Night 212.
+Askarov was scheduled to face Brandon Royval on October 15, 2022, at UFC Fight Night 212.
 However the bout was cancelled the day before the event due to weight management issues.

 At the end of October, Askarov requested and was granted a release to deal with his health issues.

 Absolute Championship Akhmat

-On January 28, 2023 it was announced that Askarov has signed a deal with Absolute Championship Akhmat (ACA).
+On January 28, 2023, it was announced that Askarov has signed a deal with Absolute Championship Akhmat (ACA).

+Askarov was scheduled to face Azamat Kerefov on July 21, 2023, at ACA 160 as part of the 2023 ACA Flyweight Grand Prix, however the bout was scrapped after Askarov had to pull out due to medical issues.

+Askarov faced Alan Gomes on November 24, 2023, at ACA 166.
+He won the bout via unanimous decision.

+Submission grappling career

+Askarov faced Rogério Bontorin at ADXC 10 on May 31, 2025.
+He won the match by decision.